top of page

 Q: Do I need reservations?

-A: We do ask that you make your reservations in advance as we can not guarantee availability for walk-ins.
+A: We do ask that you make your reservations in advance (once available) as we can not guarantee availability for walk-ins once the reservation system is in place.
 Remember to make your reservation time or the next person in line will get the next available spot on the shuttle.
 We can not hold a shuttle for your party if members of your party are running late and we have people waiting.
 Please also note that reservations guarantee your spot in line before any walk-ins that may arrive at or after your reserved time slot, but it's possible that we could get very busy and backed up before your time, so a wait is still possible.
-Reservations can be made online now, or over the phone beginning on May 21st.
-We will not be staffed until that time and will always be closed Tuesday-Thursday, so leave a message with your desired reservation time and someone will call you back when we open to either confirm or find another reservation time for you.
+Reservations can be made online soon.

 Q: Is there a weight limit?